 Government smart grid funding is nearing its end, but manufacturers and vendors of smart grid equipment and CVR software solutions will soon see a nice boost from increased adoption of smart CVR outside of DOE-funded projects.
 Navigant Research’s Conservation Voltage Reduction report analyzes the market for smart CVR in North America.
 While the market is still forming, revenue from smart grid equipment and software products dedicated to CVR solutions is expected to reach $30 million to $40 million this year.
 With an intention to meet efficiency targets, most major utilities are already piloting various CVR control schemes.
 As more large-scale deployments are expected to ramp up over the next few years, smart CVR component sales are expected grow into a $100 million market annually by 2017.
 Total utility spending associated with smart CVR, including planning, installation and systems integration costs, could easily be 2 to 3 times higher.

-Tags: Conservation Voltage Reduction, Demand Response, Energy Efficiency, Smart Utilities Program, Utility Innovations
+Tags: Conservation Voltage Reduction, Demand-Side Management, Energy Efficiency, Smart Utilities Program, Utility Innovations

 | No Comments »